 How do I apply to LABA?

-Our application was posted in late May and will now be due on Monday, October 12th.
-We will announce the following year’s cohort in later November.
+Our application was posted in late May and will now be due on Monday, November 16th.
+We will announce the following year’s cohort in December.
 The 2020-2021 LABA Application is available here.

 What are you looking for?

 First and foremost, those who seem excited about digging into ancient texts.
 We also want someone who has a great project idea or work-in-progress that will benefit by the study and the theme of that year.
 (We announce the theme with the application, so you’ll know.)
 Lastly, our goal is to put together a group with great chemistry.
 We aim to achieve this by bringing together fellows who work in a variety of mediums, have a diverse background in terms of ancients texts (no experience is more than okay), and are at various stages in their careers.

 The study stipend is $1500 and they also receive project support.
 They also receive use of our theater for rehearsal time and occasionally performances, as well as use of our building for writers workshops, readings, art classes, gallery shows, or anything else they can dream and we can make happen.

 They come and study with us at the 14th Street Y or virtually, every month from September to June.
 We study in the evening, sitting around a big table, drinking wine and speaking freely about texts.
 They also are required to present an excerpt of their work at one of our LABA evenings either at the 14th Street Y or virtually, as well as do a piece for our LABA Journal.

 While our current cohort of LABA Fellows has shifted into virtual gatherings and performances due to the pandemic, we do hope to resume in person when congregating as a community is allowed.
 We are leaving open the possibility of a virtual fellowship though for some, or all, of the fellowship cycle.

 What are the expectations about the work created through the fellowship?